 Animal Ark is a wildlife sanctuary that has educational and recreational activities for the whole family.
 Providing sanctuary to injured and orphaned animals, there's enough to fill in the whole day here.
 Maybe the coolest part of the park is that the entire thing runs off of solar and wind energy.
 With a mixture of Nevadan animals from bears to big cats, everyone's favorite animal might just be lurking in one of the enclosures.
-Each with their own name and unique story.
 Those with difficulty walking needn't worry, either.
 Animal Ark provides golf carts for its guests to get around easier.

 Every September, aviation enthusiasts flock to Reno from all over the country to see the National Championship Air Races.
 This multi-day event is huge for Northern Nevada and is only growing by the year.
 Even those who aren't fascinated by planes will enjoy themselves as old and new airplanes race to victory.
 Furthermore, there are lots of things to do outside of watching the show and a shuttle service that will help you get to and from the airfield.